Coldcard/firmware/releases/Next-ChangeLog.md

 - Enhancement: Allow JSON files in `NFC File Share`
 - Bugfix: UI ordered list alignment in Seed Vault menu
 - Bugfix: Do not alow to import multisig wallet duplicate with only keys shuffled
+- Bugfix: Do not read whole PSBT into memory when writing finalized transaction

 # Mk4 Specific Changes